AndreaCaldiroli/ATES-Code/README.md

 The `--live n` arguments are optional, and can therefore be omitted.
 If so, the content of the current `$MAIN/output/Hydro_ioniz.txt` and `$MAIN/output/Ion_species.txt` is plotted.
 If only the `--live` flag is used, the figure is updated by default every 4 seconds with the content of the current output files (which ATES, by defaults, overwrites every 1000th temporal iteration).
 To set the time update interval, specify the `n` argument with the desired number of seconds between the updates.
 Finally, a second figure with the post-processed profiles is created if the corresponding files (`$MAIN/output/Hydro_ioniz_adv.txt`and `$MAIN/output/Ion_species_adv.txt`) are found in the `$MAIN/output` directory.

+## Approximate effective efficiency function

+The file `$MAIN/eta_approx.py` contains the approximate expression for the effective efficiency presented in  [[2]](#2).
+The file can be simply run as:

+    python3 $MAIN/eta_approx.py

+The user must provide the planetary parameters directly through the terminal window.
+The approximate values of the effective efficiency and the mass loss rate are printed as outputs.

 ## References
 <a id="1">[1]</a>
 Caldiroli, A., Haardt, F., Gallo, E., Spinelli, R., Malsky, I., Rauscher, E., 2021, "Irradiation-driven escape of primordial planetary atmospheres I. The ATES photoionization hydrodynamics code", A&A, 655, A30 (2021).
+<a id="2">[2]</a>
+Caldiroli, A., Haardt, F., Gallo, E., Spinelli, R., Malsky, I., Rauscher, E., 2021, "Irradiation-driven escape of primordial planetary atmospheres II.
+Evaporation efficiency of sub-Neptunes through hot Jupiters", arXiv:2112.00744.